-About local SSDs for GKE
+About Local SSD for GKE

-Why choose Local SSDs
+Why choose Local SSD for GKE

 • You want to run applications that download and process data, such as AI or machine learning, analytics, batch processing, local caching, and in-memory databases.